collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 a user forks a repo within GitHub.
 New repo will appear in user account, with username in repo URL.
 Go to the fork, which will be in your user account.
 -->

-* local development environment (your computer environment)
-* clone (a local copy of a repo)

-* remote
-* origin (the default name for the remote repository you cloned your code from)
-* upstream (source repo (remote) that you pull from in order to push to a fork to keep it up to date/synchronize it)

 <!--
 https://help.github.com/articles/about-remote-repositories
 A remote URL is Git's fancy way of saying "the place where your code is stored."